getappmap/vscode-appland/README.md

 ---
 ### Requirements
-AppMap is intended for mapping web services and web applications.
+AppMap is intended for mapping web services and web applications, and works seamlessly with these popular frameworks.

 **Spring**
 | Required Framework version | Required Language version |